Artificial IntelligenceWill AI Replace Humans? The Full Truth in 2026

 But the truth is more nuanced than a simple "yes" or "no." Let's analyze objectively: which jobs are truly at risk?
 Which are safe?
 And what new jobs has AI created?

-Jobs Threatened by AI
+Which Jobs Are Threatened by AI?

 High-Risk Jobs (70%+ likelihood of impact)